sjovanovic/bendis/README.md

 })

 ```
-This will ensure that this click event will trigger no matter you do with the proxied array `baz`.
+This will ensure that this click event will trigger no matter what you do with the proxied array.